Nursing Home Care

 they need?

-- Is the staff friendly, considerate, and helpful?
+- is the staff friendly, considerate, and helpful?

-- Are there a lot of staff changes because workers
+- are there a lot of staff changes because workers

 leave?

-- Does the staff do their jobs well?
+- does staff do their jobs well?

-- Does the nursing home provide the special services
+- does the nursing home provide the special services

 your loved one needs?

-- Are there always enough linens and other supplies?
+- are there always enough linens and other supplies?

 - are families concerned about fee increases or